rimsila/next-dev/wetrial-doc/other/ui-test.md

 ## e2e test

 End-to-end testing is also called smoke testing.
-It is used to test the flow and performance of front-end applications in a real browser environment, which is equivalent to replacing manual operation of applications.
+It is used to test the flow and performance of front-end applications in a real browser environment, which is equivalent to replacing manual operations with applications.

-We have introduced [puppeteer](https://github.com/googlechrome/puppeteer) as an E2E test tool.
+We introduced [puppeteer](https://github.com/googlechrome/puppeteer) as a tool for E2E testing.
 Puppeteer is the official headless Chrome tool of the Google Chrome team.
 It uses chrome / chromium as the browser environment to run your application by default, and provides a very semantic API to describe business logic.

 ### Write an e2e use case